 One of the most common things people say they want when it comes to sexuality is to release the shame and guilt they carry about it.
+In this article, I will be sharing to you how shame impacts sex and sexuality.

 Those internal beliefs will hold you back from your full sexual and intimate expression until you address them.
-They tug at you and can reel you into a repetitive thought train of all the reasons you’ll never have a fulfilling sexual life or can’t be healthy and “normal.”
+They tug at you and can reel you into a repetitive thought train.
+Of all the reasons you’ll never have a fulfilling sexual life or can’t be healthy and “normal.”

 The sad truth is that most people will go to their grave with these heavy feelings that they are not enough or not okay.
 Quietly succumbing to their deepest fears, they live alone with their sexual shame, and they prevent their own healing.